 [Currently on the Market!].
-I am International Consultant at the World Bank (ECA Poverty and Equity team) and hold a PhD in Public Policy and Administration from Bocconi University (2025), with a focus on Political Science, Political Economy, and Development Economics.
+I am a Fellow at Bocconi University and an International Consultant at the World Bank (ECA Poverty and Equity team) and hold a PhD in Public Policy and Administration from Bocconi University (2025), with a focus on Political Science, Political Economy, and Development Economics.
 My research covers migration and democratic attitudes, economic hardship and political outcomes, minority political behavior, and poverty measurement in middle-income countries.

 PhD in Public Policy and Administration, 2025